Ice hockey at the 2006 Winter Olympics – Women's tournament

 The women's tournament in ice hockey at the 2006 Winter Olympics was held in Turin, Italy from 11 to 20 February 2006.
-Eight countries qualified for the tournament.
+Eight countries qualified for the tournament, competing across two preliminary groups before a placement round and playoff round determined the final standings.
+Canada won its second consecutive gold medal, defeating Sweden 4–1 in the final.
+The United States won the bronze medal by defeating Finland 4–0.

+Hayley Wickenheiser of Canada was named the tournament's Most Valuable Player and finished as the leading scorer with 17 points.
+Canada's Charline Labonté posted the best save percentage among goaltenders with 97.62%.
+Sweden's Kim Martin was selected as the best goaltender by the directorate, while the United States' Angela Ruggiero was named best defenceman.

 Qualification

 Canada, United States, Finland and Sweden qualified as the top four teams in the IIHF World Ranking in 2004.
 Italy qualified as host team.
 The remaining three teams qualified from qualification tournaments.